Hello. I’m Robert.

 In my younger days, I raced an open wheel Formula Ford, and rallied 4-wheel drive Subaru in the Canadian Rally Championship.
 As a teenager, I dreamed of racing against Gilles Villeneuve, the great Canadian Formula 1 driver.
 I was fortunate to admire him race his Ferraris up close when I was a race marshal.
 He too passed away too young.

-I’ve owned and travelled in a VW EuroVan camper (fun, but frustratingly unreliable), and two Toyota Tacomas (reliable, mostly, but uncomfortable, prone to rust, over-hyped in popular culture, and severely limited in their carrying capacities – great for what it was designed for – grocery shopping and looking the part), a Four-Wheel Camper (too heavy, too wide, and not very aerodynamic which dramatically decreased gas mileage and range).
+I’ve owned and travelled in a VW EuroVan camper (fun, but frustratingly unreliable), and two Toyota Tacomas (reliable, mostly, but uncomfortable, prone to rust, over-hyped in popular culture, and severely limited in their carrying capacities – great for what it was designed for – grocery shopping and taking the kids to school), a Four-Wheel Camper (the 4WC is much heavier than advertised, bloated, and not very aerodynamic, all of which dramatically decreased fuel mileage and range).

-I now have a much-loved, custom-built All-Terrain Camper (lighter, narrower, more aerodynamic, and more reliable).
+I now have a much-loved, custom-designed and built All-Terrain Camper (the ATC is lighter, more aerodynamic, and more reliable than the 4WC).
 I’m a big fan of things that are reliable, purposeful, and work.
 Honest machines.

-So, from December 2021 to April 2022 I stress-tested the light-weight pop-up truck camper, travelling on interstates and two-lane back roads between Maine to California, through snow storms in Wyoming, Nevada, and California; off-road in Sierra Nevada mountain range, the deserts of the American southwest, and Baja California Norte, Mexico.
+From December 2021 to April 2022 I stress-tested the light-weight pop-up truck camper, travelling on interstates and two-lane back roads between Maine to California, through snow storms in Wyoming, Nevada, and California; off-road in Sierra Nevada mountain range, the deserts of the American southwest, and Baja California Norte, Mexico.
 I could be comfortable and off-grid for a week at a time.
 The ATC performed fantastically.
 The Tacoma, not so much.
-So, I ordered a new Ford Ranger to replace the Taco.
-Life is just too short.
+So, I ordered a Ford Ranger to replace the Taco.
+Life is just too short to continue to worry about being left stranded in the desert by the Taco.

-I now know I have a reliable custom light-weight truck-camper combination for future voyaging.
-Contingent on world events, I am confident the little Ranger and ATC will help me explore Europe, Africa, Asia, South America, and North America for 10 or so years.
+I now know I have a reliable custom light-weight truck-camper combination for voyaging.
+Depending on world events, I am confident the combination of the Ranger and ATC will help me explore Europe, Africa, Asia, South America, and North America for 10 or more years.

 Santé,